mikependon/RepoDB/Docs/_build/html/_sources/pages/hints.rst.txt

 Hints
 =====

-This feature is to allow the caller to further optimize the execution of the query when the `Query` and `QueryMultiple` operation has been called.
+This feature is to allow the caller to further optimize the execution of the query when the `Query` operation has been called.

 Below is an example of how to do a query (dirty-read) of customers where name starts with `Joh`.